steinjun0/steinjun0/README.md

 ## Hello.
 I'm Stein 👋

 My Blog is <a href="https://blog.steinjun.net/">blog.steinjun.net</a>
+- 🔭 I’m currently working on `DAPADA` and `CareerDive` as a FrontEnd Developer
+- 🏫 University of Seoul.
+Electrical and Computer Engineering.

 <!--
 **steinjun0/steinjun0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.